bootique/bootique/UPGRADE.md

 # UPGRADE INSTRUCTIONS

+## 0.22

+* [bootique-cayenne #36](https://github.com/bootique/bootique-cayenne/issues/36): If you used `bootique-cayenne-jcache`, note that a big chunk of its functionality is now handled by Cayenne itself.
+From the upgrade perspective only one thing is affected: if you ever used custom `InvalidationHandler`, you will need to switch that to `org.apache.cayenne.lifecycle.cache.InvalidationHandler` that has a slightly different method signature (due to the need to keep Java 7 compatibility in Cayenne 4.0).

 ## 0.21

 * [bootique #105](https://github.com/bootique/bootique/issues/105): The new default style for multi-word command classes that are spelled in camel-case will result in the name parts separated with dash, while previously we'd use no separators.
-E.g. ```MySpecialCommand.java``` will result in command name being "--myspecial" in 0.20, and "--my-special" in 0.21.
+E.g. `MySpecialCommand.java` will result in command name being "--myspecial" in 0.20, and "--my-special" in 0.21.
 This affects you if you've written custom command classes with multi-word names.
 You can manually override public command names in metadata to return to the old style (see [CommandWithMetadata](https://github.com/bootique/bootique/blob/master/bootique/src/main/java/io/bootique/command/CommandWithMetadata.java)) or embrace the new naming scheme.